List of foods that cause gas, burping and flatulence as well as the uncomfortable feeling of being bloated or gassy after eating.

 Portions of foods that can't be broken down and digested by the intestines travel to the colon, which is full of bacteria.
 The bacteria in your colon ferment these undigested particles of food, resulting in gas, burping, and flatulence.
 The maximum amount of gas is released by the intestinal bacteria while breaking down the undigested food particles that contain complex carbohydrates and fiber.

 The unpleasant odor of flatulence, the gas that passes through the rectum, comes from bacteria in the large intestine that release small amounts of gases containing sulfur.
 A person who produces methane will have stools that consistently float in water.

-Dairy Products : Lactose, a natural sugar present in milk, is one of the most common causes of gas.
+Lactose, a natural sugar present in milk, is one of the most common causes of gas.
 Gas formation due to consumption of dairy products is usually higher among people who have lactose intolerance symptoms.
-Milk causes more gas than cookies, especially as we age.
 When we get older, our ability to breakdown lactose decreases and causes people to get more bloated.
 Lactose is a sugar that bacteria eats, so products like milk, cheese and ice cream can cause gas.

-In conclusion remember that gas is normal, and there's a huge health benefit to eating a lot of fiber.
-But if these foods cause you to have frequent, persistent gas or pain in your abdomen, you may have to find some dietary alternatives.
+Remember that gas is normal, and there is a huge health benefit to eating a lot of fiber.
+But, if these foods cause you to have frequent, persistent gas or pain in your abdomen, you may have to find some dietary alternatives.